- Latin America

 A real highlight of this trip are the pure-bred Peruvian Paso horses – a gaited breed, known as the cadillac of horses for their smooth paces.

-You should be an experienced rider, balanced at all paces and capable of controlling a forward-going horse.
+You should be competent rider, balanced at all paces and capable of controlling a forward-going horse.
 You must be confident in the saddle because you'll have to try out a new style or riding.
 The demonstration of Peruvian equitation and introductory riding sessions will help you adjust.

 You ride the distinctive Peruvian Paso, which is famous for its smooth 'paso llano' gait.
 They stand between around 14hh and 15.3hh, are very willing and enjoy their work.